Considering switching payroll providers but hesitating because you may not be able to switch over at the start of the new financial year? Fret not.

 - Enter your employees’ details and payroll records into the system if required.
 Alternatively, you may need to work closely with their customer service agent to enter your organisation’s existing payroll details into the new payroll system

 - Finally, check the uploaded details and payroll records against your historical records for accuracy.
-Execute a payroll parallel run to compare between the payroll records on the legacy application against the new payroll software platform
+Execute a payroll parallel run to compare the payroll records on the legacy application against the new payroll software platform

 While performing the above steps during the transition to a new payroll platform, there are certain situations to take note of in order to ensure a smooth and seamless migration.